Escrow Refund: What Is It and When Does It Occur?

 See expert-recommended refinance options and customize them to fit your budget.

-When Do Escrow Refunds Occur?
+When Do You Get An Escrow Refund?

 Escrow refunds can occur in a variety of situations.
 Although the details will vary based on your particular situation, here are a few instances in which you might be eligible for an escrow refund.

-- Paid off mortgage completely.
-If you have a remaining balance in your escrow account after you pay off your mortgage, you will be eligible for an escrow refund of the remaining balance.
+- Paid off mortgage completely: If you have a remaining balance in your escrow account after you pay off your mortgage, you will be eligible for an escrow refund of the remaining balance.
 Servicers should return the remaining balance of your escrow account within 20 days after you pay off your mortgage in full.

-- Lowered tax bills.
-Tax bills may change on a year-to-year basis.
+- Lowered tax bills: Tax bills may change on a year-to-year basis.
 If your property tax bill is lowered, there is a chance you’ll receive an escrow refund.

-- Overpayment when purchased.
-If you made a larger than necessary upfront payment at closing, then you may receive an escrow refund.
+- Overpayment when purchased: If you made a larger than necessary upfront payment at closing, then you may receive an escrow refund.

 What Are Escrow Refund Checks?